 Green Island is surrounded by white sandy beaches, tropical lush rainforest and Australia’s Great Barrier Reef and what better way to get there and experience this that with the Green Island Reef Cruise

 Choose to snorkel, dive, or see the spectacular reefs on a glass-bottom boat tour.
 Or, simply laze on the white sandy beach.

 Green Island offers an array of activities to suit all abilities and is ideal for non-swimmers.

 Stroll through magical rainforest, laze on white coral sand beaches, swim, dive or snorkel …

-There are a wide range of optional activities to experience on Green Island.
-Scuba dive, join a snorkel excursion, and even walk underwater with Seawalker helmet diving.
+There is a wide range of optional activities to experience on Green Island.
+Scuba dive, join a snorkel excursion and even walk underwater with Seawalker helmet diving.

 You can choose your preferred departure times from Cairns and Green Island!

 Travel time to Green Island Day Tour is approx. 45 minutes

 - Return air-conditioned fast catamaran cruise